Core-Creates/HoriseonMarketingAgency/README.md

 ## Description

 Mock website for Horiseon Marketing Company.
+I refactored the code to make it accessable for users with screen readers.
+I did this by replacing div tags with semantic tags.
+I also fixed a button that wasn't linking correctly.
+Lastly I condensed the code.